smyachenkov/blog/content/posts/kotlin-static analysis-tools.md

 ## Conclusion

-If you want to see all the inspection from this post in action, [here](https://github.com/smyachenkov/kt-ruleset/tree/master/demo) you can find the sample project, that uses custom ktlint and detekt ruleset.
+If you want to see all the inspection from this post in action, [here](https://github.com/smyachenkov/kt-ruleset/tree/master/demo) you can find a sample project that uses custom ktlint and detekt ruleset.

-Static code analysis is an important part of a project builds or pipelines and you don't have to lose it because you switched from Java to Kotlin.
-There are various configurable and extendable tools to it, such as the ktlint or detekt project.
-Besides those tools, JetBrains IDE's are very powerful providers of programming language code styles.
+Static code analysis is an important part of a project builds or pipelines and you don't have to lose it after you switched from Java to Kotlin.
+There are various configurable and extendable tools for this, such as ktlint and detekt projects.
+Besides these tools, JetBrains IDE's are very powerful providers of programming language code styles.
 Right now, adding a new rule or including all IDE's inspections into your pipeline is possible, but can be tricky and it's easier to do it with another tool.
-Given the growing Kotlin popularity in the last years, we should expect static analyzers for Kotlin to continue to improve and become even better.
+Given the growing Kotlin popularity in the last years, we should expect static analyzers for Kotlin to continue improving and become even better.

 ## Links